Oil3/Webm-QuickLook-Plug-In/README.md

 # Webm QuickLook Plug-In extension

-An extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Spotlight previews like any other movies.
+An extension for MacOS' "QuickLook" which allows .webm movies to be played in the Finder and Spotlight previews like any other, native, movies.

+Thumbnails are dynamic and playable.

-Choice of "autoplay" and "no-autoplay(fixed)", distinct versions to avoid hacky-workarounds.
+Choice of "autoplay(on)" and "no-autoplay(off)", distinct versions to avoid hacky-workarounds.

 It's always possible to click to play/pause,  and when previewed the right-click context menu has play/pause options as  well.